dstebila/draft-stebila-tls-hybrid-design/draft-hybridization-tls.md

 ## (Comb) How to use keys?

-- concatenate keys then hash
+- concatenate keys then hash (benefit: minimal changes)
-- chain hashing (e.g. subsequent stages of TLS 1.3 key schedule)
+- chain hashing (e.g. subsequent stages of TLS 1.3 key schedule) (benefit: modularity)
 - do you need to include the ciphertexts in the hash calculation?
 (More of a theoretical question, TLS does this.)

+# Candidate instantiations

+*Select one or two combinations of the choices above*

+# Other TLS considerations

+- Chaining properties during resumption: does the ephemeral key exchange in a resumed session need to use the same algorithms as in the initial one?

+- 0-RTT

+- Dealing with failures

 # IANA Considerations

 TODO

 # Security Considerations

+## Is IND-CCA required?

 ## Preserving IND-CCA security